Palo Alto Live Free Demo!

 Types of Internet Security Protocols

 Network security protocols are critical for protecting online activities such as web browsing, emailing, and virtual private network (VPN) usage.
-The 7 important internet security protocols and their applications are explained below.
+Below is a list of the 7 most important internet security protocols.

 1. TLS/SSL (Transport Layer Security / Secure Sockets Layer)